Welcome to AshDHD

 Ashley Derges is the founder of AshDHD Learning.

-Her work is shaped by a combination of frontline professional experience in supported accomodation and residential care, alongside lived experience of the care system as a looked after child with ADHD.
+Her work is shaped by a combination of frontline professional experience in supported accommodation and lived experience of the care system as a looked after child with ADHD.

-Ashley’s background includes working as a Support Worker in supported Accomodation progressing into Assistant Management roles within children's residential care.
-This experience gave her a clear understanding of the daily pressures faced by staff and leaders - from managing complex needs and staff turnover to maintaining consistency under regulatory scrutiny.
+Ashley's background includes working as a Support Worker in supported accommodation progressing into Assistant Management roles within residential care.
+This experience gave her a clear understanding of the daily pressures faced by staff and leaders, from managing complex needs and staff turnover to maintaining consistency under regulatory scrutiny.

 AshDHD Knowledge Hub

-A: SPARK Care™ is a neurodivergent, trauma-informed care framework designed for supported accommodation and semi-independent services.
-It provides staff teams with a clear, repeatable structure for daily practice and crisis response, supporting consistency, dignity and emotional safety.
+SPARK Care™ is a neurodivergent-first, trauma-informed training framework designed specifically for supported accommodation and semi-independent services.
+It provides staff teams with a clear, repeatable six-step structure for daily practice, supporting consistency, dignity and emotional safety.

-A: SPARK Care™ is designed for supported accommodation providers, semi-independent services and leaders supporting neurodivergent and trauma-affected young people aged 16–18.
+SPARK Care™ is designed for supported accommodation providers, semi-independent services and leaders supporting neurodivergent and trauma-affected young people aged 16 to 25.
 It is suitable for non-clinical staff teams and managers.

 A: All SPARK Care™ training is delivered digitally through an online platform.
 Staff access pre-recorded training modules, downloadable tools and resources that can be completed at their own pace.
 There is no live training or in-person delivery.

-A: SPARK Care™ is not a one-off course.
+SPARK Care™ is not a one-off course.
 Access is provided on a subscription basis, allowing teams to onboard new staff, revisit training and maintain consistency over time.
+A 12-month refresher is built in so your investment keeps working year after year.

-A: SPARK Care™ focuses on structure and consistency, not just awareness.
+SPARK Care™ focuses on structure and consistency, not just awareness.
 It translates trauma-informed and neurodivergent-informed principles into practical, repeatable actions that staff can use on every shift, including during moments of escalation.
+It is also the only framework built specifically for supported accommodation providers working with young people aged 16 to 25.

-A: Once access is set up, staff can begin training immediately.
+Once access is set up staff can begin training immediately.
 There is no fixed start date or cohort schedule, allowing providers to implement SPARK Care™ at a pace that fits their operational needs.

-A: SPARK Care™ is currently designed and positioned for supported accommodation and semi-independent services.
+SPARK Care™ is currently designed and positioned specifically for supported accommodation and semi-independent services working with young people aged 16 to 25.
 Adaptations for other settings may be explored in the future.